muze01/Junior-Track/Lottery-Game-Chainlink-VRF.md

 ## Intro

-- Chainlink VRF's are oracles which used to generate random values.
+- Chainlink VRF's are oracles which are used to generate random values.
 - These values are verified using cryptographic proofs.
 - These proofs prove that the results weren't tampered or manipulated by oracle operators, users, miners etc.
 - Proofs are published on-chain so that they can be verified.
-- After there verification is successful they are used by smart contracts which requested randomness.
+- After the verification is successful they are used by smart contracts which requested randomness.

 The official Chainlink Docs describe VRFs as: